Sexual Health & Wellness

 - If you miss two well-woman exams during a semester, you will not be able to reschedule for another well-woman exam until the following semester.

-- Appointments for other sexual health issues may be scheduled online or by phone.
+- Appointments for other sexual health issues must be scheduled by phone.

 - Avoid scheduling well woman exams or STI screening during your menses, as this could affect test results.